torumakabe/aks-anti-dry-iac/README.md

 Integration test should be run frequently to detect minor errors early.
 So, integration test of this repo

 - Focus on format, static check and test that finish in a short time
-  - terraform fmt, validate
+  - terraform fmt, validate, plan
   - TFLint
-  - terraform plan (from Go test program)
 - Feel free to run
   - Just run ["make test"](./test/integration/Makefile)